commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/src/overrides/README.md

   export default markdownComponents;
   ```

-  Then in the `*.mdx` content pages the `<MyCustomComponent>` is available to use.
+  With this, in the `*.mdx` content pages the `<MyCustomComponent>` is available to use.

-- `page-header-side`: allows to render something in the top-right corner of a content page
+- `page-header-side`: allows to render something in the top-right corner of a content page.
+Any valid React component should be _default_ exported.

 - `use-additional-site-data`: allows to return custom site metadata using React hooks.
-The data will be merged with the default `siteMetadata` of the Gatsby theme and is available to use when using `useSiteData` hook.
+The data is merged with the default `siteMetadata` of the Gatsby theme and can be accessed using the `useSiteData` hook.

   ```js
   import { useStaticQuery, graphql } from 'gatsby';